-- (1) JSPS does not support research with military objectives. - (2) JSPS does not bear responsibility for any accident, sickness or other such incident that may occur over the period of the project's implementation. - (3) JSPS may discontinue support for a project if carrying it out becomes difficult or impossible due to a natural disaster or other unforeseen circumstances during the implementation period. - (4) As to the ownership of rights for research results obtained under the JSPS Core-to-Core Program, they are to be determined by the core institutions based on pertinent laws and regulations in Japan and the counterpart countries.
+- (1) JSPS does not bear responsibility for any accident, sickness or other such incident that may occur over the period of the project's implementation. - (2) JSPS may discontinue support for a project if carrying it out becomes difficult or impossible due to a natural disaster or other unforeseen circumstances during the implementation period. - (3) As to the ownership of rights for research results obtained under the JSPS Core-to-Core Program, they are to be determined by the core institutions based on pertinent laws and regulations in Japan and the counterpart countries.
 JSPS does not intercede in this process.
-The core institutions are asked to decide in advance the rules pertaining to the ownership of intellectual property rights. - (5) Along with the development of information communication technology (ICT) over recent years, scientific journals are using the Internet to provide free access to research papers.
+The core institutions are asked to decide in advance the rules pertaining to the ownership of intellectual property rights. - (4) Along with the development of information communication technology (ICT) over recent years, scientific journals are using the Internet to provide free access to research papers.
 This "open access" trend is proliferating rapidly across the globe.
 Many public grant institutions are either promoting or requiring open access for the results of research projects they fund.
 Researchers who author papers under the Core-to-Core Program are, within the degree possible, asked to proactively give open access to their published papers.